TheTexanCodeur/ELT-Bench/README.md

   cd ./setup
   bash elt_setup.sh
   ```
+- The conda env commands need to be executed directly in the terminal.
+Not all the commands need to be executed if you only focus on the transform stage.
+Read the script for more details.

 ## Running agents
 - To evaluate the Spider-Agent and SWE-agent on ELT-Bench, follow the instructions in the `agents` folder.
 This folder contains detailed steps for running each agent.